scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 Preprocessing dataset
 =====================

-We launched the preprocessing dataset tasks on Compute Canada's servers.
-This step were carried out using 172 nodes and 40 cores with an Intel Gold 6148 Skylake CPU(2.4 GHz) and  NVidia V100SXM2(16G memory).
-We preprocessed user data, product data and department data.
+We launched the preprocessing dataset tasks on the servers of Compute Canada.
+This step was carried out using 172 nodes and 40 cores with an Intel Gold 6148 Skylake CPU(2.4 GHz) and  NVidia V100SXM2(16G memory).
+We preprocessed the user data, the product data, and the department data.
 The bash script has given as follow:

 .. code-block:: bash